 - Are clients taking things out of the packages I have created to make their own version?

 - Have I recently raised my prices?

 - Am I building relationships with full-service planners who serve luxury clients?

 Let’s get real.
 If you’re a photographer charging $3,500 for your services, you do not need to build custom proposals.
 Your clients will not appreciate or like it.
 If you’re a photographer charging $8,000 for your services, it’s probably time to implement custom proposals if you haven’t already.

-Need more help getting started?
-Book a 1:1 mentoring session with us.
+Book a 1:1 business intensive with us.
 We can brainstorm shop ideas, help you price your items, and even get a launch plan in place.

-Need more resources to build your photography business?
+Need more resources to build your wedding business empire?
 Check out our shop HERE.